AkiraBrand/AkiraBrand.github.io/index.md

 ---
 layout: default
-title: Home
+title: home
 ---

-### About Me

 Hi!
 I'm Akira!

 I'm a software developer.
-Right now, I'm working in Javascript, React, HTML/CSS, and I'm learning the joys of server-side JS w/ Express, Node and MongoDB.
-Someday I'll learn Typescript.
-Maybe someday I'll even learn Assembly.
+I currently work in DevRel at FusionAuth.
+You can find me giving all sorts of talks on all things auth and cybersecurity, as well as educating devs on how their apps integrate with external auth servers.

+In my job, I write a lot of tutorials on integrating your app with our auth server in a lot of different languages, and also am learning Java and beginning my foray into working on our main app.

-I love to share, teach, and create, so here you'll find all kinds of tech resources as well as info on my passions: music, fermentation, leadership, growing my own food, art, theater, cultural explorations, and being outside.
+In my spare time, I love to create things and make stuff, and teach other people how to do that too.
+So here you'll find not only tech resources but lots of info on my various passions: music, growing mushrooms, fermentation, art, theater, math, accidentally lighting my garage on fire with a soldering iron and how you can avoid that mistake (jk), and renewable energy.

 ### Find me on the web